Iyengar111/NanoLog/README.md

 |reckless|        1|        1|        1|      436|     3641|     8626|19.342780|

+#### Thread Count 30
+Picture changes here!
+There is a interesting case [here](https://github.com/Iyengar111/NanoLog/issues/4).
+This needs to be solved.
+Coming soon :)

 # Latency benchmark of Non guaranteed logger
 * Take a look at [non_guaranteed_nanolog_benchmark.cpp](https://github.com/Iyengar111/NanoLog/blob/master/non_guaranteed_nanolog_benchmark.cpp) for the code used to generate the latency numbers.
 * Benchmark was compiled with g++ 4.8.4 running Linux Mint 17 on Intel(R) Core(TM) i7-2630QM CPU @ 2.00GHz